 - Distance: 9.2 kilometres (return)

 Mount Saint Piran

-From here, the trail get a little more difficult and quite a bit less crowded.
-The final push to the Mount Saint Piran summit turns into a bit of a scramble, but is well worth the effort for the spectacular views of the Devil’s Thumb, Fairview Mountain, and the Little & Big Beehives along with a number of stunning turquoise glacial lakes.
+From here, the trail gets more difficult and less crowded.
+The final push to the Mount Saint Piran summit turns into a scramble.
+But it’s well worth the effort for the spectacular views.

 - Distance: 12.2 kilometres (return)